 This award recognizes the student who has conducted the most outstanding ethnographic research project at Elon University, judged according to the quality of both the process and product.
 The award is given by PERCS: The Program for Ethnographic Research and Community Studies.

-Katherine DuPont Weymouth Scholarship – Sydney Decaro
+Katharine DuPont Weymouth Scholarship – Courtney T. Guthrie

 This scholarship is awarded to outstanding juniors in the social sciences and given in honor of alumnus Frank Lyon ’71.

 W.L.
 Monroe Christian Education and Personality Award – Andrew T. Veilleux and Caren S. Aveldanez

 Recipients of this award demonstrate citizenship and a strong desire to help others improve themselves.
 A trust created by the late W.L.
 Monroe Sr., who attended Elon in 1917, provides cash awards to the recipients.

 Truitt Center Reconciliation Award – Michelle R. Russell

 This award is presented to a student who best exemplifies the vision of Douglas G. Noiles and Edna Truitt Noiles ’ 44, who endowed the program in the Vera Richardson Truitt Center for Religious and Spiritual Life “to enable Elon students to learn about their own and other faiths and to live lives of reconciliation.”